Safe driving for seniors

 How to start a program in your area

-If you’re interested in starting a senior driver collision prevention course, consider the following:
+If you're interested in starting a senior driver collision prevention course, it must meet the following requirements:

-• Curriculum must be reviewed and approved by the Department of Licensing.
+• The curriculum must be reviewed and approved by the Department of Licensing.

-You may request guidelines and curriculum criteria by contacting us at:
+You may request detailed guidelines and curriculum criteria by contacting us at:

 Department of Licensing